DannyStephens/Cyber-Portfolio/index.md

 ## 🧑‍💻 About Me

-Hi, I'm **Danny Stephens**!
-I'm a passionate cybersecurity enthusiast with experience in penetration testing, vulnerability research, and threat analysis.
-I’m always looking to learn and grow in the cybersecurity space, and I love solving challenges, especially in CTFs.
+Hi, I'm **Danny Stephens**, a dedicated cybersecurity professional with hands-on experience in penetration testing, vulnerability assessment, and threat intelligence.
+I thrive on uncovering security flaws, crafting mitigation strategies, and staying ahead of emerging threats in dynamic environments.

-When I'm not exploring the latest vulnerabilities, you can find me building tools, writing research notes, and taking on new certification challenges.
+Outside of work, I’m often experimenting with new techniques, documenting my findings, and collaborating with others to strengthen digital defenses

 Feel free to contact me:
 - 📧 Email: [danny.stephens1@outlook.com](mailto:danny.stephens1@outlook.com)
 - 💼 LinkedIn: [Danny Stephens](https://www.linkedin.com/in/danny-stephens-16870b300/)

+---

+## 💼 Employment

+**Cybersecurity Engineer**
+*August 2025 – Present*
+📍 Plymouth, United Kingdom

+As a Cybersecurity Engineer, I specialize in securing systems, networks, and data against evolving threats within external customer environments.
+My responsibilities include:

+- Conducting regular vulnerability assessments to identify and assess vulnerabilities across diverse systems
+- Analyzing scan results and prioritizing remediation based on risk and impact
+- Reacting swiftly to zero-day vulnerabilities by assessing exposure, deploying mitigations, and advising customers on containment strategies
+- Implementing and managing security tools and protocols
+- Collaborating with cross-functional teams to strengthen security posture
+- Staying up-to-date with emerging threats and mitigation strategies

 ---

 ## 👨‍💻 TryHackMe